 In the TX case, the right-wing Christian physicians based their assault on the use of mifepristone to terminate intrauterine pregnancies not upon the rationale of Dobbs, but, instead, upon provisions of the Administrative Procedures Act.

-In its defense, Danko lays out a series of seemingly insurmountable obstacles for plaintiffs, including a six-year statute of limitations that bars their effort to contest the FDA's approval of mifepristone that issued more than 22 years before the TX case was filed.
+In its defense, Danco lays out a series of seemingly insurmountable obstacles for plaintiffs, including a six-year statute of limitations that bars their effort to contest the FDA's approval of mifepristone that issued more than 22 years before the TX case was filed.

 GBP, meanwhile, argues that State laws, which either constrict access to medication abortion beyond what the FDA requires or which ban them altogether are preempted by federal law.
 GBP also argues that WV's ban imposes an unreasonable burden upon interstate commerce.
 Either issue could force a supposedly pro-business SCOTUS to have to choose between pharmaceutical profits and its recently-radicalized brand of right-wing social conservatism.

 The mere fact that the anti-abortion physicians and their organizations are displeased with the FDA's authorization of medicinal abortions does not give them legal standing to file a federal lawsuit to contest the agency's decisions.
-To the contrary, as Danko notes, citing applicable U.S. Supreme Court precedent, plaintiffs "must show (i) that (they) suffered an injury in fact that is concrete, particularized and actual or imminent; (ii) that the injury was likely caused by the defendants...Allegations of possible future injury are not sufficient."
+To the contrary, as Danco notes, citing applicable U.S. Supreme Court precedent, plaintiffs "must show (i) that (they) suffered an injury in fact that is concrete, particularized and actual or imminent; (ii) that the injury was likely caused by the defendants...Allegations of possible future injury are not sufficient."

-The complaining physicians, Danko argues, are not directly impacted by the FDA regulations at issue because none of them prescribe mifepristone.
+The complaining physicians, Danco argues, are not directly impacted by the FDA regulations at issue because none of them prescribe mifepristone.
 Despite the established rarity of adverse reactions to the drug, the plaintiff physicians in the TX case offer only the speculative possibility that someone experiencing an adverse reaction may some day come to them for treatment, taking time away from their abilities to treat other patients.
 Those speculative hypotheticals are insufficient under existing case law to establish either injury in fact or causation.

 That contrasts sharply with Dr. Bryant's assertion of standing in her NC case: